Why Programme Cultures Neutralise Design

 The work in Bisset and Kuštrak Korper (2023) offers one additional lens on how this operates at the level of everyday practice.
 Studying service design roles in Swedish public sector contexts, we identified ten generative metaphors through which "the service designer" is understood: healer, plumber, teacher, mechanic, entertainer, political actor, bureaucrat, visualiser, humaniser, sensemaker.
 These aren't just different descriptions of the same role - they generate different expectations, different success criteria, and different practices.
 When a project manager expects a mechanic and gets an evangelist, or expects a bureaucrat and gets a political actor, frustration follows.

 Most of these metaphors have little to do with actually designing services.
 A holist - the idea of the service designer as someone who can transcend organisational silos, or integrate disparate touchpoints through a unifying service journey - integrates existing fragments but doesn't design new wholes and usually lacks the political mandate to act on such insights.
 A teacher metaphor for the role of service designer - see service designers building "user-centred" capability but doesn't necessarily produce designed or tangible material outcomes.
 A visualiser makes things visible - but as I've argued elsewhere, visibility alone doesn't produce change.
-The question we posed in the paper was blunt: "If something called Service Design happened here, what purpose did it serve, and what in fact (if anything) did we design?"
+"If something called Service Design happened here, what purpose did it serve, and what in fact (if anything) did we design?"

 The critiques converge on the same unsettling point: the question isn't just whether programme cultures resist design - it's whether the version of design that survives within those cultures has already been defanged.
 Von Busch and Palmås would say this is predictable: design's idealist self-image means it doesn't recognise when it has been captured, because it doesn't have a vocabulary for capture.
 It sees collaboration where a realist would see co-option.